jacobigel/Miami-University/Statistical Monitoring and Design of Experiments/README.md

-# Statistical Monitoring and Design of Experiments
+# Statistical Monitoring and Design of Experiments - ISA 365
+> Spring Semester 2022-2023

 ## Course Description:
-Miami University ISA 365

 Introduction to statistical methods for monitoring process data and data streams.
 Introduction to experimental design with applications in business analytics.

 ## List of Languages Used:
 - RStudio